ankitdeveloper7/job-application-tracker/README.md

 A full-stack application built with the MERN stack (MongoDB, Express, React, Node.js) to help users manage and track job applications.

 Features
-Log new job applications with company details and status.
+1.Log new job applications with company details and status.

-Update application statuses (e.g., applied, interview scheduled, offer received).
+2.Update application statuses (e.g., applied, interview scheduled, offer received).

-Receive email reminders for upcoming interviews.
+3.Receive email reminders for upcoming interviews.

-Centralized platform for tracking all job applications.
+4.Centralized platform for tracking all job applications.